mjul/sci-librarian/docs/specification.md

 This is a modern CLI application with colourful output.
 Since the processing takes some time, we use Indicatif to provide progress bars during the individual steps.
+Fail nicely with a helpful error message showing how to solve the problem rather than just throwing a panic.

 ## 5. Technology Stack